humberto-garza/SparkFunEdisonADC/README.md

 -------------
 This code is in my Github: [humberto-garza/SparkFunEdisonADC · GitHub](https://github.com/humberto-garza/SparkFunEdisonADC)
-You can find the Readme Document in the Intel Community here: https://communities.intel.com/docs/DOC-23992
+You can find the Readme Document in the Intel Community here: https://communities.intel.com/docs/DOC-23992 And the Discussion Can be found here: https://communities.intel.com/message/290450#290450

 ----------